Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

 Therefore, $P_{MI} = e^{-MI}$ represents not only the probability that the magnitude of MI is $MI$ but also the $p$-value, which is the significance probability that the magnitude of MI is greater than or equal to $MI$.
 If $p$-value = 0.05, then $MI = 2.9957 \simeq 3.00$.
 Hence, if $MI \ge 3.00$, then information exchange is not accidental, and $X$ and $Y$ have significant interdependence.

-As mentioned above, the equivalence principle between information and probability in probability theory demonstrates the equivalence among $MI$, its realization probability $P_{MI}$, and its $p$-value.
-Thus, in the field of probability theory, we have succeeded in unifying the $p$-value and MI, which are distinct measures in probability theory and information theory, respectively.
+As mentioned above, this exponential-form relation in the maximum-entropy setting connects $MI$, its realization probability $P_{MI}$, and its $p$-value.
+Thus, in the field of probability theory, we have succeeded in unifying the $p$-value and \MI, which are distinct measures in probability theory and information theory, respectively.